Shuffle/Shuffle-docs/docs/apps.md

 ## Publishing apps
 All apps can be published.
 Published apps are available to EVERYONE using Shuffle, as long as they activate it.
-This means if you publish an app, it is searchable AND sharable with others.
+This means if you publish an app, it is searchable AND shareable with others.
 The process for Python and the App Creator are different, as can be seen below.

 **Python**:
 - App publishing with python can only be done with Github (for now).
 Make a pull request for [shuffle-apps](https://github.com/frikky/shuffle-apps).